forseti-security/forseti-security/deployment-templates/README.md

 ```

-* Create a new project in your Cloud Console or use a project that is dedicated for Forseti Security.
+* Create a new project in your Cloud Console.
+  * You can also re-use a project that is dedicated for Forseti Security.
+  * Enable Billing in your project, if you haven't already.

 * Initialize your `gcloud` commandline environment to select your project and auth your Google Cloud account.